Dynamsoft/barcode-reader-python-samples/README.md

 		- region_measured_by_percentage : Sets whether or not to use percentage to measure the region size.
 		- min_barcode_text_length       : Sets the range of barcode text length for barcodes search.
 		- min_result_confidence         : The minimum confidence of the result.
+		- pdf_reading_mode              : Sets the way to detect barcodes from a PDF file when using the DecodeFile method.

 - **OnedDetailedResult** : Stores the OneD code details.